niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Minutes of Meeting (Weekly Standup).md

 1. In the past week, our team had brainstormed and proposed many new features to be added into the game.
 We discussed about design patterns that will fit into different game modules.
 We divided the task of implementing different design patterns(atleast one design pattern per member) for different features.
 The outline of our discussion is as follows:
 * Menu bar feature uses Composite Pattern.
-* Fruits/Rewars and Immunity can be designed by using Abstract Factory pattern.
+* Fruits/Rewars and Immunity can be desned by using Abstract Factory pattern.
 * Health Status feature can be implemented by using Observer pattern.
 * State of the game(Start/Finish/Game Over) can be implented by using State Pattern.
 * Backgroung for different levels can be implented by using Decorator pattern.